teymurgahramanov/AppRoll/README.md

 # AppRoll
 Portable Ansible role which let automate lifecycle of Java Application instances in multiple sites and environments.
-Just create manifest file for your application and deploy it!
+Just create manifest file ([example](https://github.com/teymurgahramanov/AppRoll/blob/main/approll/vars/main/foo.yml)) and assests for your application and deploy it!
 Can be used directly with Ansible or through GitLab Pipeline.

 ## Features:
 * Control:
     -  App version
     -  Java runtime version
     -  Site and Env based Properties
-    -  Target servers on different Environments and Sites
+    -  Target servers
     -  and other parameters
 * Store and Distribute directory structure, static files, templated files for your Application